SFPC/workshops/Introduction to Coding/class2.md

 }
 ```

-Students should be able to describe what will happen to this code.
+Students should be able to describe what will happen to this code before running it.
 Console log `number` inside of the loop to watch it count up. console log it again at the end of the program outside of the loop to show that it is equal to 10 (which proves the `number < 10` statement false)

 ## Homework Idea